CDCgov/el_gato/docs/reporting_module.md

 ```

 ## Report summary overview
-A description of the sections that are generated when using the el_gato reporting module.
-In teh example image below, the report summary page is shonw.
+A description of the sections that are generated when using the el_gato reporting module, which if reads were used you get the Paired-end Reads subsection and if you used assemblies then the Assembly subsection will be included.
+In the example image below, the report summary page is shown.
 * **Report Summary page**: Summary of el_gato and complete ST profile for each sample included in the report.

 * **Definitions Overview page**: ST definitions key and evidence for support of *mompS* allele call key.